 “The characteristics of terahertz radiation that make it an effective probe of biomolecules, in terms of its long wavelengths, also make it challenging to focus and resolve in images.
 Our recent work solved this by demonstrating terahertz spectroscopy can show a resolution approaching the cellular scale.”

 The researchers plan on applying their findings in emerging areas of medical diagnoses, with a particular emphasis on carcinogenesis—the process by which healthy cells become cancerous.

-The research was funded by a grant from the Natural Sciences and Engineering Research Council of Canada (NSERC) and appears in the Journal of Medical Engineering and Technology.
+The research is partially funded through support from the Natural Sciences and Engineering Research Council of Canada, the Canada Foundation for Innovation and Western Economic Diversification Canada.